 No difference… They’re all just safety measures, so you don’t have to worry about it and can finally get rid of those sleepless nights!

-SimplyPayMe allows you take Visa, MasterCard and AMEX from any major banks with just an app.
+SimplyPayMe allows you accept Visa, MasterCard and AMEX from any major banks with just an app.
 You can also get 0% card fees on transactions on all these card types, even AMEX.